LearnLib/alex/docs/contents/user-manual/introduction/README.md

 ## Features

-ALEX offers a simplicity-oriented way to model and execute learning experiments for web applications and web services using active automata learning.
+ALEX offers a simplicity-oriented way to execute learning experiments for web applications and web services using active automata learning.
-Since version 1.5.0 ALEX has been extended to support traditional UI and interface testing as well.
+Since version 1.5.0 ALEX has been extended to support traditional UI and interface testing using Selenium as well.
-Based on features of [LearnLib][learnlib] and inspired by the [LearnLib Studio][learnlibStudio], ALEX lays a focus on the ease to use of the tool while offering an extensive feature set, including:
+Based on features of [LearnLib][learnlib], ALEX lays a focus on the ease to use of the tool while offering an extensive feature set, including:

 * Inferring Mealy machines of web applications and web services using active automata learning techniques
 * Graphical symbol and learning process modelling